 - The TENANT dimension is inherited from the underlying IRF that has the lowest ordinal.
 This is the first resource fact that was created for the interaction, and it generally has the earliest start time.
 In a network routing solution, all underlying network and premise facts are considered.
-If premise facts exist, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first network fact. - The INTERACTION\TYPE and MEDIA\TYPE dimensions are inherited from the underlying IRF that has the lowest ordinal.
+If premise facts exist, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, the TENANT dimension is the tenant of the first premise fact; otherwise, tenant of the first premise fact; otherwise, tenant of the first premise fact; otherwise, tenant of tenant o - The INTERACTION\TYPE and MEDIA\TYPE dimensions are inherited from the underlying IRF that has the lowest ordinal.
 This is the first resource fact that was created for the interaction, and it generally has the earliest start time.
 In a network routing solution, all underlying network and premise facts are considered.